 - Reduction of stigma attached to mental illness through education and communication

-- Reduction of psychotropic medication in cases where psychosocial interventions can be equally or more effective, and cautious, responsible, professionally monitored use of medication for teens and youth with moderate-to-severe issues for whom psychosocial interventions are ineffective
+- Reduction of psychotropic medication in cases where psychosocial interventions can be equally or more effective.
+Cautious, responsible, professionally monitored use of medication for teens and youth with moderate-to-severe issues for whom psychosocial interventions are ineffective

 Helping Teens in the Present – For the Future

-First, we recognize the fortune of our position: when we read the words refugee and humanitarian crisis we immediately understand there are millions of people around the world without easy access to the bare necessities of life and survival, much less high-quality treatment for mental health and substance use disorders.
-We understand that this situation by itself creates adverse, traumatic experiences for youth and adolescents, some of whom already struggle with mental health disorders and prior trauma.
+Firstly, we recognize the fortune of our position.
+When we read the words refugee and humanitarian crisis we immediately understand what it means.
+There are millions of people around the world without easy access to the bare necessities of life and survival.
+Much less high-quality treatment for mental health and substance use disorders.
+We understand that this situation by itself creates adverse, traumatic experiences for youth and adolescents.
+And we understand some already struggle with mental health disorders and prior trauma.
 Our professional minds see trauma piling upon trauma.
 Our family-oriented hearts quite literally break for families living in those conditions.
-While it’s true the teen population of the U.S. includes refugees and children who directly experience violence, poverty, and hunger, we know that the vast majority of our teens are protected from the extreme circumstances experienced by children and families living in war-torn areas around the globe.
+While it’s true the teen population of the U.S. includes refugees and children who directly experience violence, poverty, and hunger, we know that our society protects the vast majority of our teens from the extreme circumstances experienced by children and families living in war-torn areas around the globe.

-Next, we recognize we still have a lot of work to do to reduce the stigma attached to mental illness.
+Secondly, we recognize we still have a lot of work to do to reduce the stigma attached to mental illness.
 We want more people seek therapy when they first recognize the symptoms, rather than years later.
-We need to teach our children – and everyone, for that matter – that there’s no shame in seeking help for emotional or behavioral issues, nor is there anything wrong with asking for help with alcohol or substance use problems.
+We need to teach our children that there’s no shame in seeking help for emotional or behavioral issues.
+Nor is there anything wrong with asking for help with alcohol or substance use problems.